Find Trade Colleges

 • Automation Machine Operator

-In the United States, there were 145,700 jobs for Machine Tool Operator in 2016.
+There were about 145,700 jobs for Machine Tool Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Machine Tool Operator by 2026.
-The BLS estimates 14,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.

 undefined